 Each individual investigator has a responsibility to investigate a complaint by contacting both the complainant and the responding licensee, gathering information relating to the complaint including patient records and other documentation from both parties to support their argument and obtaining second opinions from veterinarians not connected to the case.
 In order to allow the Board to make a fair decision, investigators are required to delve into medical matters and understand medical processes and terminology to allow them to write comprehensive, informative reports of investigation that are then sent, along with supporting documentation, for medical review.
-They also attend informal settlement conferences to provide information to the enforcement committee and answer questions.
-In addition to the investigation of complaints, Board investigators complete special investigations as needed and spend one to two hours per day on the phone answering questions relating to the laws and rules that govern veterinary medicine.
+They also attend informal conferences to provide information to the enforcement committee and answer questions.
+In addition to the investigation of complaints, Board investigators complete special investigations as needed and enforcement staff spend significant hours per day on the phone answering questions relating to the laws and rules that govern veterinary medicine.

 Unlike most medical professions, veterinarians purchase and maintain dangerous drug and controlled substance inventories within their practices.
 On-site inspections allow investigators to ensure that these controlled substances are maintained and utilized in a manner consistent with applicable laws and rules.
-These on-site inspections also allow investigators to review patient and continuing education records and licensees to receive, one-on-one contact with the Board.
+These on-site inspections also allow investigators to review patient and continuing education records and licensees to receive one-on-one contact with the Board.
 This contact gives the licensee the opportunity to ask questions.
 On-site inspections also allow the Board an opportunity to keep up-to-date on the workings of a veterinary practice.

 In Fiscal Year 2001, the Board received a total of two hundred fifty-three (253) complaints.
 In Fiscal Year 2005 the Board received two hundred ninety (290) complaints with four hundred seventy-eight (478) being received in Fiscal Year 2010.
-The Board anticipates receiving in excess of 400 complaints by the end of Fiscal Year 2012.
+In Fiscal Year 2012 the Board received four hundred six (406) complaints and received four hundred sixty-three (463) in Fiscal Year 2013.
+The Board anticipates receiving approximately 500 complaints by the end of Fiscal Year 2014.